 There are many quality online academic resources available to you.
 The academic databases are where you should begin your research, access full-text scholarly and peer reviewed articles, market research, case law and more.
 If you need any advice on the best academic databases or other Open Access resources for your assignment or research topic, please contact us.

-Can’t make it to the library?
-We operate a scan on request service for registered staff and students for print book chapters and journal articles held in the library.
+For those who are unable to make it to the library, we operate a scan on request service for print book chapters and journal articles held in the library.
 The service is free of charge, and is subject to copyright rules.
-Email [email protected].
+Email [email protected] to see if you are eligible for this service.

 A well-placed tutorial seen at the right time can be very helpful.
 We create guides and tutorials regularly, and upload these to our Griffith Library YouTube channel.
 Browse current guides, email us to suggest topics that you would find helpful, and subscribe to be notified when we upload new materials.